Open Enrollment For 2018 Benefits

 - Payment for approved claims begins after the waiting period.

 - You would be subject to a 60-day waiting period for all claims that are submitted in the first 12 months.
 After the initial 12 months, the waiting period for claim payment will revert to 14 days.

-More Information and 2018 Retiree Benefits Guide COMING SOON
+2018 Retiree Benefits Guide now available!

 New Lower Cost BLUE SHIELD TRIO HMO -(for retirees and dependents under age 65)